FREE SHIPPING ON ALL ORDERS $49.99+

 Downsides of CBD topical products are they take time to apply and can be a little messy.
 If you are looking for a mess-free topical CBD product we highly recommend the CBD stick.
 It is important to note that CBD topicals are intended for target use.
 Meaning, the entire body on which it they are applied will be affected and not the entire body.
 This is because unlike oral or inhalation methods where CBD goes throughout your endocannabiniod system and affects the entire body, CBD topical products will only be absorbed through the specific surface area where it is applied, and not spread through the body.
 If you want the CBD to target a specific area of discomfort, then CBD topical products are the right products for you.

 Did you know that you can also add CBD into your massage wellness routine?
 Including CBD into your next massage is a must.
-To learn more about the added benefits please read our blog about CBD massage oil
+To learn more about the added benefits please read our blog about CBD massage oil.

 CBD Edibles